-This proposal includes data that shall not be disclosed outside the Government and shall not be duplicated, used, or disclosed in whote or in part-for any purpose other than to evaluate this proposal.
-If, however, a contract is awarded to this offeror as a result of-or in connection with the submission of this data, the Government shall have the right to duplicate, use, or disclose the data to the extent provided in the resulting contract.
-This data is the Government's right to use information contained in this data if it is obtained from another source without restriction.
+This proposal includes data that shall not be disclosed outside the Government and shall not be duplicated, used, or disclosed in whole or in part-for any purpose other than to evaluate this proposal.
+If, however, a contract is awarded to this offeror as a result of-or in connection with the submission of this data, the deventment shall have the right to duplicate, use, or disclose the data to the extent provided in the resulting contract.
+This restriction does not limit the Government's right to use information contained in this data if it is obtained from another source without restriction.